I exported a notebook to markdown (which is great), but I found that the files don't have links to other files like they were in Siyuan.

 I think there is a fairly simple solution to this, which I will describe below.
 I think it can be implemented as a simple Python script that does some post-processing of the exported markdown files.
 I will try to create a proof-of-concept script, but it will take me a few days because I am not a programmer and will need to learn some Python programming first.

-Write a Python script that opens each exported markdown file and uses regex matching to identify all instances of [Anchor text](siyuan://blocks/block-id)
+Write a Python script that opens each exported markdown file and uses regex matching to identify all instances of [Anchor text](siyuan://blocks/block-id).
+For each instance,

 { "stmt": "SELECT * FROM blocks WHERE id='block-id'" }